THE HOUSE BEFORE THE WORLD

 NOVEL IN PROGRESS

-I carry with me, everywhere I go, a folding map of the world.
+I carry with me, across the world, a folding map of the world.

-It’s oddly made, as if the world itself could be turned from a sphere into a book, from a book into a sphere, yet it's not an atlas, and not really a map, since there’s no beginning and no end.
-It’s a round book whose pages of the nations and oceans have feet, forming a paper stand, so that you can open it anywhere, fan out the pages, stand it up and see the entire globe.
+It’s oddly made, as if the world itself could be turned from a sphere into a book, from a book into a sphere, yet it isn’t an atlas, or a map.
+There’s no beginning and no end.
+It’s a round book whose pages of the nations and oceans have feet, forming a paper stand, so you can open it anywhere, fan out the pages, stand it up and see the entire globe.

-Every nation is named in Greek and given a colour set against rich blue seas, so that the world appears more a floating circus balloon than the harsh, cruel place known to astronomers and peasants as Earth.
-The map has been mine since I stole it from a neighbourhood bookstall, an act less of theft than of defiance: that I would never be held back, that the entire world could be mine to conquer.
-That messy and unstable Turkey, torn between Asia and Europe, East and West, or puny little Greece, the so-called cradle of civilisation, almost dead now, would not hold me back.
+Every nation is named in Greek and given a color set against deep blue seas, so the world appears more like a floating balloon than the harsh, cruel place known to astronomers and peasants as Earth.
+The map has been mine since I stole it from a book stall, an act less of theft than defiance: that I would never be held back, that the entire world could be mine to conquer.
+That Turkey, torn between Asia and Europe, East and West, or Greece, the so-called cradle of civilization, almost dead, would not hold me back.

 Stuffing the stolen map into my shirt gave me the sensation that my chest had expanded, that my lungs carried all the possibilities of the planet.
-And hugging this paper world, the world beyond Greece in full colour, dotted with the names of the major cities, so many to choose from but New York and Berlin and Paris dominant, I would often lay on my bunk, in my tent cluttered with English and French and Russian novels, and pull out the strange circular map and turn its semi-circular pages over and over, trying to decide where to spend my life.
+And hugging this round paper world, the world beyond Greece in full color, dotted with the names of the principal cities, so many to choose from but New York and Paris dominant, I would lay on my bunk, in my tent cluttered with English and French and Russian novels, and pull out the strange map and turn its semi-circular pages over and over, trying to decide where to spend my life.
 My brain was soft, had not yet hardened completely into adulthood, and it was vulnerable too.

 And into that softness I pressed new ideas.